fstromback/mymake/README.md

 The following options are pre-defined by mymake or the default configuration:
 - `release`: When this option is present, mymake generates a release version of your program.
 See the default .mymake-file for how this is done for your compiler.
+- `lib`: build a static library.
+- `sharedlib`: build a shared library.
+- `project`: defined when a project file is evaluated in the project-context.
 - `windows`: Defined when running on a windows system, expected to be using CL.exe as the compiler.
 - `unix`: Defined when running on an unix system, or when running in MinGW.